tomwinskell/meetlandingpage/README.md

 ### What I learned

-- Wow, what a journey.
-This took me longer than expected but I wanted to work with Bootstrap.
+- Took longer than expected because I was learning Bootstrap.
-- I like working mostly in the html file, it saves a lot of switching back and forth between html and css.
-I think it would be a lot quicker once you know all of the class names and intricacies of Bootstrap.
+- Working mostly in the html file saves switching back and forth between html and css.
+Will be quicker once I know all of the class names and specifics of Bootstrap.
-- This layout was relatively challenging because of the differences between layouts for the screen sizes.
-That took a lot more time than I anticipated.
+- Layout was challenging because of the different layouts for each screen size.
-- Figured out that CSS Grid can be used to effectively overlay items.
-I really enjoyed doing that.
-I wrote a blog post about it. [http://tomwinskell.simple.ink/](https://tomwinskell.simple.ink/overlay-elements-with-css-grid-122eebbfd13f80f09bafe3492f9a942b)
+- CSS Grid can be used to overlay items.
+Blog post here: [http://tomwinskell.simple.ink/](https://tomwinskell.simple.ink/overlay-elements-with-css-grid-122eebbfd13f80f09bafe3492f9a942b).

-Here's a code snipet for the overlay footer.
-Screenshot below also.
+CSS code snipet for footer with overlaid elements.
+Screenshot below.

 ```css
 .footer {